What Is FMCG? Understanding The Fast-Moving Consumer Goods Industry

 1. Efficient inventory management: Wave Grocery provides real-time stock tracking to prevent overstocking or stockouts, which is crucial for FMCG products with high turnover rates

-2. Optimized order picking: With Wave Grocery’s AI-powered picking system, FMCG products are easily located, improving efficiency by up to 30% and reducing operational costs by €0.50 per order
+2. Optimized order picking: With Wave Grocery’s AI-powered picking software, FMCG products are easily located, improving efficiency by up to 30% and reducing operational costs by €0.50 per order

 3. Personalized customer experience: Wave Grocery’s integration of AI and machine learning helps offer tailored shopping experiences, increasing conversion rates for FMCG products.